nilsmango/project7III/content/tap/manual/_index.md

 Step sequence away!
 - Add notes by tapping, and move them by dragging.
 Dragging slowly enables non-quantized fine movement.
 - Drag up or down in the little rectangle at the end of a note to change the velocity of that note.
-- Drag left or right in the little rectange at the end of a note to change the length of that note.
+- Drag left or right in the little rectangle at the end of a note to change the length of that note.
-- Each note you add will have the velocity set in the Side Panel (see button 1 in the [Footer Bar](#3-2-2-footer-bar))
+- Each note you add will have the velocity set in the Side Panel (see button 1 in the [Footer Bar](#3-2-2-footer-bar)).
 - Drag horizontally on the background to navigate through the pages of the Step Sequencer.
 With **Performance Features** enabled you only change pages with the Footer Bar arrows.
 - Drag vertically first on the background to activate [Selection Mode](#3-3-5-1-selection-mode).
 With **Performance Features** enabled you can simply drag on the background to activate Selection Mode.
 - Long press on a note to also enter Selection Mode (or if already in Selection Mode, this will add/remove the note from the selection).